smuellerDD/acvpproxy/README.md

 The ACVP Proxy requires the presence of the following libraries and the associated header files:

-- JSON-C that can be obtained from the [JSON-C Github Website](https://github.com/json-c/json-c)

 - libcurl

 With these limited prerequisites, the code can be compiled and executed at